 The Professional Master of Science in Electrical Engineering degree is designed to deepen student's technical knowledge and sharpen their professional skills for a well-prepared entry into industry.
 The program provides a practical focus through a course-only curriculum, an accelerated and predictable 16-month completion time and a professional development summer session.
 Students in this program will NOT be eligible for TA, RA, and PA positions or a thesis.
 This is a coursework ONLY degree.

 Our PhD degree program emphasizes creative approaches to solving problems.
-Our laboratory facilities provide opportunities for research in biomedical computing; computer-aided engineering; computer architecture; data acquisition and simulation; digital control and instrumentation; digital engineering; digital microprocessors; digital signal processing; medical instrumentation; microelectronics and integrated-circuit fabrication; microwave devices, circuits, and antennas; photonics and optics; plasmas and controlled fusion; rotating electric machines and power electronics; speech processing; thin-film devices; VLSI systems; and x-ray lithography.
+Our laboratory facilities provide opportunities for research in biomedical computing; computer architecture; data acquisition and simulation; digital engineering; microprocessors; signal processing and machine learning; medical instrumentation; microelectronics and integrated-circuit fabrication; microwave devices, circuits, and antennas; photonics and optics; plasmas and controlled fusion; rotating electric machines and power electronics; thin-film devices; VLSI systems; and x-ray lithography.

 ECE TA/Grader Applications

 TA/Grader applications will ONLY be accepted from students who are currently registered for classes.
 Access the TA/Grader portal here.